ot4i/app-connect-templates/resources/markdown/Summarize the content of a Box file using Hugging Face and send the summary in a Gmail message_instructions.md

 6. Click the **Gmail** node, and if you're not already connected, connect to your [Gmail account](http://ibm.biz/acgmail).
 7. Update the **To** field in the Gmail step with the recipient email address where the summary should be sent.
 8. To start the flow, in the banner, click **Start flow** or **Deploy flow**.

-Use this template to summarize the content of a Box file using Hugging Face and deliver the summary to a recipient via Gmail.